vjranagit/spack/lib/spack/docs/developer_guide.rst

 Scheduling work for releases
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We schedule work for **major releases** through `milestones
+We schedule work for **minor releases** through `milestones
 <https://github.com/spack/spack/milestones>`_ and `GitHub Projects
 <https://github.com/spack/spack/projects>`_, while **patch releases** use `labels
 <https://github.com/spack/spack/labels>`_.

 There is only one milestone open at a time.
-Its name corresponds to the next major version, for example ``v0.23``.
+Its name corresponds to the next major/minor version, for example ``v1.1.0``.
 Important issues and pull requests should be assigned to this milestone by core developers, so that they are not forgotten at the time of release.
-The milestone is closed when the release is made, and a new milestone is created for the next major release.
+The milestone is closed when the release is made, and a new milestone is created for the next major/minor release.

 Bug reports in GitHub issues are automatically labelled ``bug`` and ``triage``.
 Spack developers assign one of the labels ``impact-low``, ``impact-medium`` or ``impact-high``.
 This will make the